dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## Canyon Door

 * Blocks access to Queen's Station from Fog Canyon
-* Key is at the Fungified Husk below Cornifer
+* Key is at the Fungified Husk below Cornifer in Fungal

 ## Core Door